 A student may face general sanctions in addition to any grade penalty imposed by a faculty member.
 The Honor Council may make a request to the Provost that one of the following actions outlined below be taken.
-The Honor Council request must be made within ten (10) University business days of receiving the faculty member's report.
-The Provost will notify the student within ten (10) University business days of receiving the request of the Honor Council.
+The Honor Council request must be made within 10 University business days of receiving the faculty member's report.
+The Provost will notify the student within 10 University business days of receiving the request of the Honor Council.

-- a) Any undergraduate student in any level course who is reported for a 2nd offense will automatically have his/her case reviewed by the Honor Council for possible assessment of additional sanctions, regardless of whether the student appeals the accusation of plagiarism/cheating or not.
-In all cases in which there are multiple reports against an individual student, the Honor Council will initiate a new complaint/report, for which said student will have the same rights of appeal as in any other reported academic violation. - b) Any graduate student who is reported for a 1st offense will automatically have his/her case reviewed by the Honor Council for possible assessment of additional sanctions, regardless of whether the student appeals the accusation of plagiarism/cheating or not.
-In all cases in which there is a report against an individual graduate student, the Honor Council will initiate a new complaint/report, for which said graduate student will have the same rights of appeal as in any other reported academic violation. - c) For a student in a 1000 or 2000 level course with a 2nd violation or a 2nd offense in the same semester, the grade penalty of an "F" in the course and the student may face suspension for one long semester (fall or spring). - d) For a student in a 3000 or 4000 level course with a 2nd violation or a 2nd offense in the same semester, the grade penalty of an "F" in the course and the student will be suspended one academic year (including summer). - e) For a graduate student with a 1st violation, the grade penalty of an "F" in the course and suspension for one academic year (including summer). (refer to the Graduate Handbook). - f) For a student with violations beyond those stipulated in points c-e above, the grade penalty of an "F" in the course and expulsion from the University. - g) Recommendation to the Provost for expulsion of the student from the specific program of study or from the University.
+a) Any undergraduate student in any level course who is reported for a second offense will automatically have his/her case reviewed by the Honor Council for possible assessment of additional sanctions, regardless of whether the student appeals the accusation of plagiarism/cheating or not.
+In all cases in which there are multiple reports against an individual student, the Honor Council will initiate a new complaint/report, for which said student will have the same rights of appeal as in any other reported academic violation.

+- b) Any graduate student who is reported for a first offense will automatically have his/her case reviewed by the Honor Council for possible assessment of additional sanctions, regardless of whether the student appeals the accusation of plagiarism/cheating or not.
+In all cases in which there is a report against an individual graduate student, the Honor Council will initiate a new complaint/report, for which said graduate student will have the same rights of appeal as in any other reported academic violation. - c) For a student in a 1000 or 2000-level course with a second violation or a second offense in the same semester, the standard sanction shall be the grade penalty of an F in the course and the student may face suspension for one long semester (fall or spring). - d) For a student in a 3000 or 4000-level course with a second violation or a second offense in the same semester, the standard sanction shall be the grade penalty of an F in the course and the student will be suspended one academic year (including summer). - e) For a graduate student with a first violation, the standard sanction shall be the grade penalty of an F in the course and suspension for one academic year (including summer). (refer to the Graduate Handbook). - f) For a student with violations beyond those stipulated in points c-e above, the standard sanction shall be the grade penalty of an F in the course and expulsion from the University.